khoanguyenn/csproject-2021-blockchain/docs/sprint_03/README.md

 * MedicalUnit interface:
   * Show a list of available vaccine in the store, vaccine id, type and current owner state
   * List of given vaccine, and vaccine's owners

+* __Deadline:__ Monday, 11/10/2021
 **Figma:** [Link to UI design](https://www.figma.com/file/PVXHyekYD6Oxn2XmmPJXgU/Blockchain-network)

 ### 🕸️ Network maintenance
 * All of the team member must have a runnable version of project in their environment.
 * No more changes to the current blockchain network.
+* __Deadline:__ No, long term tasks

+### 🎓 Final product presentation
+* Final project presentation about the product on Friday, 22/10/2021
+* Present what you have done over the 3 weeks, no focus on technical, only final product.
+* Blockchain application on team's choosen scenerio, how HF solve the problems.
+* An example who would use the product, users and roles interact with the network.
+* __Duration:__ 25' min < 45' max